Skip to Main Content

 Factors that determine car loan interest rates

-Lenders consider a variety of factors determining what new car or auto refinance rate to offer you.
+Lenders consider a variety of factors when determining what new car or auto refinance rate to offer you.
 The most common criteria include:

 • Debt-to-income ratio (DTI).
 Your debt-to-income ratio measures how much of your paycheck is currently spent on debts like mortgages, credit cards, or other installment loans.
 A lower DTI could get you a better rate because lenders will consider you less at risk of defaulting.